Bakunin-san/16in-FAL-Barrel-spt-aki/README.md

 USAGE:

-Barrel is available on flea for around 22000 roubles or from Mechanic lvl 3 for about 32000 roubles.
+Barrel is available from Mechanic lvl 3 for about 32000 roubles.
 These numbers can be modified in the fallbarrel.js file in the src folder.

 Modification: